Elsie M. Palmer Letters, Mf 0298 and Ms 0335

 Elsie M. Palmer Letters, 1934-1950, Ms 0335

-This collection contains correspondence sent to Elsie M. Palmer, eldest daughter of William J. Palmer, dated from 1934 to 1950.
-The bulk of the letters are from her daughter, Elsie Queen "E. Q." Nicholson and are undated but appear to be written during the early 1940s, when both mother and daughter lived in England.
-Included are handwritten poems from a friend of Elsie's, Lillian Bowes-Lyon, letters of sympathy written after her husband, Leo Myers', death in 1944 and newspaper clippings on a range of subjects, most of which are from British publications of the late 1940s.
-There are also clippings of reviews of Leo's novels, The Root and the Flower and The Pool of Vishnu, from British and American publications.
+Correspondence sent to Elsie M. Palmer, eldest daughter of William J. Palmer, 1934-1950.
+Most are from her daughter, Elsie Queen "E. Q." Nicholson, and are undated but probably written during the early 1940s, when both mother and daughter lived in England.
+Included are handwritten poems from a friend of Elsie's, Lillian Bowes-Lyon; letters of sympathy written after the 1944 death of Elsie's husband Leo Myers; and newspaper clippings from the late 1940s, including reviews of Myers's novels.
 A small group of letters exchanged by Leo and "Coley" Cole are included.

 Inventory